KaedenOC/reading-notes/class301/class01.md

 - **Encapsulated** - refers to the practice of hiding the internal details of a component from the outside world.

 - **Independent** - designed to have minimal dependencies on other components.

+### Advantages

+- **Ease of deployment** - it is easier to replace existing versions with no impact on the other components or the system as a whole.

+- **Reduced cost** - The use of third-party components allows you to spread the cost of development and maintenance.

+- **Ease of development** - allow the ability to implement well-known interfaces.
+Allowing development without impacting other parts of the system.